Lord-Windy/queensland/docs/queensland_v1.md

 ## 5. Host Binary Responsibilities

 The Rust host binary handles everything that is unsafe, complex, or performance-sensitive in a scripting language.
 It is the foundation that makes the Lua templates simple.
+Each subsystem is implemented as an adapter behind a trait boundary (see Section 3.2), keeping the core engine decoupled from concrete implementations.

 ### 5.1 Concurrency Manager

 The concurrency manager is a semaphore-gated thread pool.
 When `ql.parallel()` is called from Lua, the host spawns up to N worker threads (configurable via `ql.concurrency`, default 4).
 Each worker executes the user-provided Lua callback in its own Lua state, with access to the full `ql` API.
+Workers receive trait objects (`&dyn VcsProvider`, `&dyn ProcessRunner`) rather than concrete types.
 The host manages worker lifecycle, captures panics and errors, and aggregates results.

-### 5.2 Process Supervisor
+### 5.2 Process Supervisor (`impl ProcessRunner`)

-Every external process (AI tools, shell commands) is spawned and managed by the host.
-The supervisor handles: spawning with the correct working directory and environment, capturing stdout/stderr in real time, enforcing timeouts with graceful shutdown (SIGTERM then SIGKILL), returning structured results to Lua, and logging all process activity for debugging.
+Every external process (AI tools, shell commands) is spawned and managed through the `ProcessRunner` trait.
+The v1 adapter (`OsProcess`) handles: spawning with the correct working directory and environment, capturing stdout/stderr in real time, enforcing timeouts with graceful shutdown (SIGTERM then SIGKILL), returning structured results to Lua, and logging all process activity for debugging.

-### 5.3 Git Manager
+### 5.3 Git Manager (`impl VcsProvider`)

-All git operations go through a centralized manager that ensures worktrees do not collide, branches are created from the correct base, and cleanup happens even on failure.
+All VCS operations go through the `VcsProvider` trait.
+The v1 adapter (`GitCli`) wraps the git CLI and ensures worktrees do not collide, branches are created from the correct base, and cleanup happens even on failure.
 The git manager maintains an internal registry of active worktrees and their associated branches.

+### 5.4 Script Runtime (`impl ScriptRuntime`)

+The scripting layer is behind the `ScriptRuntime` trait.
+The v1 adapter (`LuaRuntime`) embeds Lua 5.4 via mlua.
+It is responsible for loading user templates, binding the `ql` API functions to their host implementations, and managing per-worker Lua states during parallel execution.

-### 5.4 TUI / Progress Display
+### 5.5 TUI / Progress Display

 During parallel execution, the host renders a terminal UI showing the status of each worker: which ticket it is processing, which step it is on, elapsed time, and whether it has succeeded, failed, or is still running.
 This is a simple status table, not a full TUI framework.
 After completion, a summary is printed showing results for each ticket.